Bryn Roy

-Bryn Roy (born April 14, 1988 in Dalemead, Alberta) is a Canadian football linebacker who is currently a member of the Edmonton Eskimos.
-He was most recently a member of the Saskatchewan Roughriders of the Canadian Football League.
-He was drafted 34th overall by the Alouettes in the 2012 CFL Draft and was signed on May 24, 2012.
+Bryn Roy (born April 14, 1988) is a Canadian former professional football linebacker who played in the Canadian Football League (CFL).
+He was drafted 34th overall by the Montreal Alouettes in the 2012 CFL draft and was signed on May 24, 2012.
 He played college football with the Texas A&M–Commerce Lions.

+After his playing career he pursued a career in motion pictures working as an actor and stunt man.
+He was in the Paramount original series “Joe Pickett”, Kevin Costner’s “Let him go”, Netflix’s “Wynona Earp” and “Damnation”.

+Bryn now competes as a Steer Wrestler in the PRCA (Professional Rodeo Cowboys Association) and the CPRA (Canadian Professional Rodeo Association).
+Following his father’s footsteps, Bryn is one of the top Canadian Steer Wrestlers in the world.

+Bryn’s father Mark Roy was the first Canadian to win a PRCA Steer Wrestling World Championship in 1992.
+And is enshrined in the Canadian Pro Rodeo Hall of Fame.

 Early life

 Roy was born and raised in Dalemead, Alberta, the son of Mark and Audi Roy.
 His father was a World Champion Steer Wrestler.
 Bryn competed in the Team Roping as a teenager and young adult.
 However, he quickly transitioned into a football player where he was a three-year letterwinner at safety and wide receiver at Foothills Composite High School.
 He was named team MVP and regional MVP as a senior and was a three-time all-region selection and All-Province selection at safety.
 He was also voted the receiver of the year by opposing coaches in the league his senior season, recording 52 receptions and 8 touchdowns.
 Roy helped lead Foothills to the Provincial Championship as a junior and a League Championship in his junior and senior year.
 As senior he was a defensive captain and Most Valuable DB at the Alberta Senior Bowl.